 Actions to protect portals of entry (in healthcare workers and patients) include:

 The final link in the chain of infection is the susceptible host.
 Susceptibility can be reduced in several ways.
 For some diseases, there are effective vaccines.
 Other diseases produce lasting immunity after illness.
 People have better resistance to disease when they are well rested, well fed, and relatively stress free.
 People who have healthy immune systems are often able to resist infection even when microorganisms do invade.

 Host factors that influence the outcome of an exposure include the presence or absence of natural barriers, the functional state of the immune system, and the presence or absence of an invasive device.

-Natural barriers to infection include:
+Natural barriers that protect from infection include:

-A person with normal immune system function is described as immunocompetent.
+A person with normal immune system function is described as being immunocompetent.
 Someone whose immune system is impaired by illness or age-related factors is said to be immunocompromised.
 For example, a person with HIV/AIDS is immunocompromised.

 Nutritional status is a key factor in immune function.
 A person who is poorly nourished may not be able to fight off an infection.

 People with chronic disease may also be immunocompromised.
 People with diabetes mellitus or peripheral vascular disease are at high risk for infection because of impaired circulation.